ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Additionally, the handler verifies that the node is a current member of the group.
 If verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.

 If verification succeeds, the handler returns a 2.05 (Content) message containing an integer that represents the version number of the symmetric group keying material.
-This number is incremented on the KDC every time the KDC updates the symmetric group keying material.
+This number is incremented on the KDC every time the KDC updates the symmetric group keying material, before the new keying material is distributed.
+This number is stored in persistent storage.

 The payload of the response is formatted as a CBOR integer.

 ### ace-group/GROUPNAME/nodes/NODENAME